But you also have many opportunities to consider.

 Buying a Tax Lien Certificate

 The National Tax Lien Association (NTLA) is a non-profit professional trade organization for the tax lien industry.
-In 2017, Yahoo reported market research done by the NTLA showed over $14 billion in unpaid property taxes in the United States.
+Yahoo reported market research done by the NTLA showed over $14 billion in unpaid property taxes in the United States.
 Around 30% of that debt is sold to investors.

 Property tax liens are not for sale in every state, however.
 You can find out the “tax lien states” using this resource from the NTLA.